On Bill’s first day in prison, he felt completely disoriented.

 Bill still remembers the day he finally began to feel like he was on the right path.
 “I started listening to God, and from then on, my whole world changed.
 I felt His peace and love.”

 Will you be a Hugo to someone like Bill?
 Crossroads mentors help men and women in prison navigate the Bible and explore questions about Jesus.
-Learn more here.
+Learn more about mentoring here.